Image: Bríd O'Donovan

 Lisa McInerney's work has featured in Winter Papers, The Stinging Fly, The Guardian, Le Monde, Granta, BBC Radio 4 and various anthologies.
 Her story 'Navigation' was longlisted for the 2017 Sunday Times EFG Short Story Award.

 Lisa’s second novel, The Blood Miracles (John Murray) was published in 2017.
 It was joint winner of the 2018 RSL Encore Award and was longlisted for the 2018 Dylan Thomas Prize.
-It will be translated into Spanish, French, Italian, Czech, German and Danish.
+It has been translated into Spanish, French, Czech, German and Danish and is forthcoming in Italian.

 Lisa's third novel, and the final book in the Cork City set, The Rules of Revelation, will be published by John Murray in May, 2021.